Adaptive Neyman Allocation: An Optimization Framework

+But the above two decision rules are not directly applicable in our work because both objective values scale with the magnitudes of the potential outcomes or the variances.
+Consequently, the active learning literature assumes that $\sigma(1)$ and $\sigma(0)$ are constants \citep{antos2010active, carpentier2011finite, grover2009active}.
+Under this assumption, $V(T^*(1), T^*(0)) = \Theta(T^{-1})$.
+So any regret minimization result on the order of $O\big(T^{-1-\alpha}\big)$ corresponds to a competitive ratio result on the order of $1+O\big(T^{-\alpha}\big)$.

-As an illustration of the competitive analysis framework, consider the setup of the traditional single-stage Neyman allocation, but with unknown standard deviations.
-In the single stage experiment, the policy $\eta$ only determines one single and fixed pair of $(T(1), T(0))$.
-We replace the policy $\eta$ with this pair of actions $(T(1), T(0))$ in \eqref{eqn:Obj}, and solve the new problem to optimal.
+To illustrate the competitive analysis framework, consider the setup of the traditional single stage Neyman allocation, but with unknown standard deviations.
+In the single stage experiment, the policy $\pi$ only determines one single and fixed pair of $(T(1), T(0))$.
+We replace the policy $\pi$ with this pair of actions $(T(1), T(0))$ in \eqref{eqn:Obj}, and solve the new problem to optimal.
 This yields the following result, the proof of which is deferred to Section~\ref{sec:proof:thm:OneStage} in the Online Appendix.

 \begin{theorem} The optimal solution to